 - 1. For passive enrollments, the MMP must send the following for enrollee receipt 30 days prior to the effective date of coverage: - A welcome letter, which must contain 4Rx information.
 See Exhibit 5a. - An MMP-specific Summary of Benefits.
 (These individuals need to make a decision whether to retain their current coverage, allow the passive enrollment to take effect or change to another plan that better meets their needs).
 This document is not required at the time of enrollment for opt-in enrollments.
-Providing the Summary of Benefits, which is considered marketing material normally provided prior to the beneficiary making an enrollment request, ensures that those who are offered passive enrollment have a similar scope of information as those who voluntarily enroll.

-- A comprehensive integrated formulary that includes Medicare and Medicaid outpatient prescription drugs and pharmacy products provided under the MMP. - A combined Provider and Pharmacy Directory that includes all providers of Medicare, Medicaid, and additional benefits, or a distinct and separate notice alerting enrollees how to access or receive the directory, consistent with the requirements of the Medicare Marketing Guidelines and the State-specific Demonstration Marketing Guidelines. - Proof of health insurance coverage so that he/she may begin using plan services as of the effective date.
+Providing the Summary of Benefits, which is considered marketing material normally provided prior to the beneficiary making an enrollment request, ensures that those who are offered passive enrollment have a similar scope of information as those who opt-in (voluntarily enroll). - A comprehensive integrated formulary that includes Medicare and Medicaid outpatient prescription drugs and pharmacy products provided under the MMP, or a distinct and separate notice alerting enrollees how to access or receive the formulary, consistent with the requirements of the Medicare Marketing Guidelines and the state-specific Marketing Guidance. - A combined Provider and Pharmacy Directory that includes all providers of Medicare, Medicaid, and additional benefits, or a distinct and separate notice alerting enrollees how to access or receive the directory, consistent with the requirements of the Medicare Marketing Guidelines and the state-specific Marketing Guidance. - Proof of health insurance coverage so that he or she may begin using plan services as of the effective date.
 This proof must include the 4Rx prescription drug data necessary to access benefits.

-Note: This proof of coverage is not the same as the Member Handbook (Evidence of Coverage) document described in the State-specific Demonstration Marketing Guidelines.
+Note: This proof of coverage is not the same as the Member Handbook (Evidence of Coverage) document described in the state-specific Demonstration Marketing

+Guidelines.
 The proof of coverage may be in the form of a Member ID Card, the enrollment form, and/or a notice to the member.
 As of the effective date of enrollment, plan systems should indicate active membership.

 - 2. For passive enrollments, the MMP must send the following for enrollee receipt no later than the last calendar day of the month prior to the effective date of coverage: - A single Member ID Card for accessing all covered services under the MMP. - A Member Handbook (Evidence of Coverage). - 3.
-For individuals who request to opt-in to the demonstration, the MMP must provide the following materials for enrollee receipt no later than ten (10) calendar days after receiving a Daily Transaction Reply Report (DTRR) that confirms enrollment or by the last calendar day of the month prior to the effective date, whichever occurs later: - A welcome letter, which must contain 4Rx information.
-See Exhibit 5b. - A comprehensive integrated formulary that includes Medicare and Medicaid outpatient prescription drugs and pharmacy products provided under the MMP. - A combined Provider and Pharmacy Directory that includes all providers of Medicare, Medicaid, and additional benefits, or a distinct and separate notice alerting enrollees how to access or receive the directory, consistent with the requirements of the Medicare Marketing Guidelines and the State-specific Demonstration Marketing Guidelines. - A single ID card. - A Member Handbook (Evidence of Coverage).
+For individuals who request to opt-in to the demonstration, the MMP must send the following materials for enrollee receipt no later than 10 calendar days after receiving a Daily Transaction Reply Report (DTRR) that confirms enrollment or by the last calendar day of the month prior to the effective date, whichever occurs later: - A welcome letter, which must contain 4Rx information.
+See Exhibit 5b. - A comprehensive integrated formulary that includes Medicare and Medicaid outpatient prescription drugs and pharmacy products provided under the MMP, or a distinct and separate notice alerting enrollees how to access or receive the formulary, consistent with the requirements of the Medicare Marketing Guidelines and the state-specific Marketing Guidance. - A combined Provider and Pharmacy Directory that includes all providers of Medicare, Medicaid, and additional benefits, or a distinct and separate notice alerting enrollees how to access or receive the directory, consistent with the requirements of the Medicare Marketing Guidelines and the state-specific Marketing Guidance. - A single Member ID card. - A Member Handbook (Evidence of Coverage).